A Wound Care Solution for Better Outcomes

 The Cutting Edge of Wound Care

-LumiHeal is supported by strong scientific evidence, robust clinical data (5 clinical studies completed) and a CE mark in Europe for a variety of wound types including chronic wounds.
+LumiHeal is supported by strong scientific evidence, multiple clinical studies and a CE mark in Europe for a variety of wound types including chronic wounds.
 LumiHeal’s unique mode of action in which fluorescence is the essential part brings much needed innovation to the wound care space, especially given the ballooning costs of stalled and non-responding wounds.
 Clinicians are seeking solutions that would allow them to optimally treat hard-to-heal patients reducing the burden on global healthcare systems.

 Restoring Patient Lives with LumiHeal

 Upon LED activation, the Light Absorbing Molecule (LAM) topical generates fluorescence, which penetrates the skin at various depths to deliver high response rates and ignite the fast onset of wound regression, while providing an excellent safety profile.
 Patients and clinicians report efficacy, ease of use and high levels of satisfaction over current standards of care.

 “LUMIHEAL HAS THE POTENTIAL TO BECOME AN ALTERNATIVE FOR UNMET NEEDS IN THE MANAGEMENT OF CHRONIC ULCERS”

 – EUREKA CLINICAL INVESTIGATOR

 95% of investigators would recommend LumiHeal™ to a colleague, rating it high in effectiveness, safety and ease of use